 The St. Augustine Amphitheatre is a great place to catch live national acts and local music events.
 There are also several bars and restaurants that feature live music every night in downtown St. Augustine.
 You can also sometimes catch a few street musicians performing depending on the night!

 A perfect activity for your romantic St. Augustine date is a carriage ride.
-St. Augustine Carriages is one of a few places that provides romantic carriage tours of the city.
+Country Carriages is one of a few places that provides romantic carriage tours of the city.

 98 St. George Street